Tottenham transfer rumours

 The latest on those who could leave this summer...

-Christian Eriksen - The midfielder is eyeing a switch to Man Utd or Juventus after seeing his dream move to Real Madrid collapse (Sunday Mirror, June 23).
+Christian Eriksen - Eriksen's family members have been seen looking for a house in Madrid, where the Tottenham playmaker would like to move this summer (The Times, June 29); The midfielder is eyeing a switch to Man Utd or Juventus after seeing his dream move to Real Madrid collapse (Sunday Mirror, June 23).
 Meanwhile, Spurs are willing to let the Dane join Real, but only if they are given Marco Asensio (Mirror, June 22).
 Liverpool, however, have been tipped to sign the playmaker (Daily Star, June 21); Real are ready to offer £45m plus midfielder Dani Ceballos to get the player (The Sun, June 19), while their representatives have tried to convince Zinedine Zidane to green light a move for Eriksen.
 However, the Real manager is steadfast in his desire to bring Paul Pogba to the Bernabeu.
-(L'Equipe, June 14); Zidane has won his transfer battle with Florentino Perez with Real set to move for Pogba over Eriksen.
-(Daily Mirror, June 12); The playmaker has has admitted for the first time that he is considering leaving Tottenham this summer (Sky Sports News, June 6).
+(L'Equipe, June 14); The playmaker admitted for the first time that he is considering leaving Tottenham this summer (Sky Sports News, June 6).

-Kieran Trippier - Spurs are braced for a bid from Juventus for the right back and will be willing to sell for around £25m (the Guardian, June 22).
-Meanwhile, Juve are interested in signing the England international as a replacement for Joao Cancelo (Sky Sports News, June 3).
+Kieran Trippier - The defender is at the centre of a £25m tug of war between Italian sides Napoli and Juventus (Daily Mirror, June 25).
+Spurs are braced for a bid from Juventus for the right-back and will be willing to sell for around £25m (the Guardian, June 22).
+Juve are interested in signing the England international as a replacement for Joao Cancelo (Sky Sports News, June 3).

 Danny Rose - The defender has admitted to Sky Sports he could leave Spurs this summer (Sky Sports News, June 16); The full-back is said to be a target for Everton if Spurs 'firm up interest' in Lucas Digne (Daily Mirror, June 7); Tottenham are willing to sell Rose but his £80,000-per-week wages are proving a snag (The Sun, June 16).